melles1991/usecuewebsite/_posts/en/2021-09-14-the-stackless-way.md

 ## Plain CSS

 I use plain CSS.
 No postprocessors, no fancy alternative CSS flavours, like SCSS or SASS.
 The advantage?
 The same as for the above (HTML and JS).
 You only need to learn web standards.
-Nothing more and nothing less (pun intended). these web standards evolve really slow.
+Nothing more and nothing less (pun intended).
+This should be a relief, as these web standards evolve really slow.

 ## Remarks